emilygv/emilyvernon.com/_casestudies/yogabox.md

 featured: true
 image: /assets/images/casestudies/yogabox/yogabox_hero_image.jpg
 thumbnail: /assets/images/casestudies/yogabox/yogabox_thumbnail.jpg
-overview: "**Yogabox provides personalised yoga courses, focused on the therapeutic benefits of better alignment.** Interactive modules, real-time feedback and 1:1 advice ensure yoga students feel more confident. **Meaningful nteractions with students elevates yoga teachers to an advisor role.
-All the work shown is my own.**"
 challange: "**There is no centralised platform empowering both yoga students and independent yoga teachers.** When following video classes at-home, **yoga students are concerned about misalignment.
-Yoga teachers are missing personalised connections with students,** and view themselves as more than just fitness instructors."
+Yoga teachers are missing personalised connections** with students, and view themselves as more than just fitness instructors. "
+approach: "**Completed this as a team of one over a series of weeks.** Yogabox provides personalised yoga courses, focused on the therapeutic benefits of better alignment.
+I wanted to **create a concept for both students and teachers, as empathy, guidance and connection were main tenants for the platform.**"
 responsibilities: [Brand Strategy, Experience Strategy, UX Research, UX Testing, UX Design, UI Design]
 ---